UniversalDependencies/UD_Old_East_Slavic-TOROT/README.md

 # Introduction

 UD-Old-Russian-TOROT is a conversion of a selection of the Old East Slavonic and Middle Russian data in the Tromsø Old Russian and OCS Treebank (TOROT), which is on PROIEL dependency format and is still under development.
-The treebank contains texts from a variety of medieval and early modern genres, such as chronicles, legal codices and documents, lives of saints and personal letter.
+The treebank contains texts from a variety of medieval and early modern genres, such as chronicles, legal documents, lives of saints and letters.

 # Acknowledgments